lloesche/valheim-server-docker/README.md

 As mentioned all the information is publicly available on the Valheim server query port.
 However the option is there to configure a `STATUS_HTTP_CONF` (`/config/httpd.conf` by default) containing [busybox httpd config](https://git.busybox.net/busybox/tree/networking/httpd.c) to limit access to the status web server by IP/subnet or login/password.

+# BepInExPack Valheim
+[BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) packages [BepInEx](https://github.com/BepInEx/BepInEx) for Valheim.
+BepInEx is a plugin / modding framework for Unity Mono, IL2CPP and .NET framework games.
+To enable BepInExPack provide the env variable `BEPINEX=true`.
+This can not be specified together with `VALHEIM_PLUS=true`.
+Just like Valheim Server this mod is automatically updated.

+Upon first start BepInExPack will create a new directory `/config/bepinex` where its config files are located.
+BepInEx plugins must be copied into the `/config/bepinex/plugins/` directory.
+From there they will be automatically copied into `/opt/valheim/bepinex/BepInEx/plugins/` on install/update.

 # ValheimPlus
-[ValheimPlus](https://github.com/valheimPlus/ValheimPlus) is a popular Valheim mod.
+[ValheimPlus](https://github.com/valheimPlus/ValheimPlus) is a popular Valheim mod based on BepInEx.
 It has been incorporated into this container.
 To enable V+ provide the env variable `VALHEIM_PLUS=true`.
+This can not be specified together with `BEPINEX=true`.
 Upon first start V+ will create a new directory `/config/valheimplus` where its config files are located.
 As a user you are mainly concerned with the values in `/config/valheimplus/valheim_plus.cfg`.
 For most modifications the mod has to be installed both, on the server as well as all the clients that connect to the server.